dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2945: Alliances based on enmity are complex and risky.
+### T2945: Consider long-term benefits and risks of forming alliances based on common enemies.

 |Support|
 |---|